LLNL/Caliper/doc/sphinx/calql.rst

 Sort output records by the given sort criteria.
 The statement defines a list of attributes to sort output records by.
 Records can be sorted ascending (using the ASC keyword) or descending (using DESC).
-Note that the sorting is performed by the output formatter and only available in some formatters (e.g., table).
+Sorting is available in the "tree" and "table" formatters.

 The following example prints a iteration/function profile ordered by time and iteration number.
 Note that one must use the original